Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/unity/speechrecognizer/README.md

 ## SCENE 2: Prepare & run the Intent Recognition sample scene

 > Note:
 > this sample scene requires that you first create a new LUIS app for natural language understanding.
-Get started at [https://www.luis.ai](https://www.luis.ai/) to first familiarize yourself with Cognitive servicesd Language Understanding (LUIS).
+Get started at [https://www.luis.ai/](https://www.luis.ai/) to first familiarize yourself with Cognitive Services Language Understanding (LUIS).
 Also refer to the [LUIS documentation here](https://docs.microsoft.com/azure/cognitive-services/luis/).
 A sample app definition is included with this sample to easily get you started.
 Also note that this sample uses credentials for the LUIS service, which are *NOT* the same credentials used in the speech sample above.
-More details are provided below
+More details are provided below.

 ### Prepare the LUIS app